Pratikshya890/pratikshya890/README.md

 - 🔭 I’m currently working on **juggling side projects while building a better version of myself.**

-- 🌱 I’m currently learning **engaged in a journey of skill enhancement and knowledge acquisition.**
+- 🌱 I’m currently **engaged in a journey of skill enhancement and knowledge acquisition.**

 - 👯 I’m looking to collaborate on **be part of a prominent company's success story.**